 These items find their way into donation boxes, which have been waiting to be dropped off at the thrift store for the last three years.
 ‘Drop donation boxes‘ is written on my master to do list, so I’m not too worried about it.
 They’ll get there eventually.

 I intend to will my master list to my heirs and let them deal with all the items on it.
 They may, or may not, want to get the oil changed, or learn to Riverdance, that’s up to them.
 They just need to fulfill the requirements in my will for the final distribution of my remains.

 (‘Write a will‘ is also on my master list.)

-In checking over my master to-do list, I see I have written that I need to obtain a document from the city that says its ok for me to marry someone.
+In checking over my master to do list, I see that I need to obtain a document from the city that says its okay for me to marry someone.
 I’m not sure why we need the city’s permission for this; what would happen if the city said no?

 Besides the master to-do list, and the daily to-do list compiled from that, there are the weekly and monthly lists.
 Those usually have items on them, like, ‘Call that ##$$%% manager and tell him I will write a letter about his company’s lousy service!’

 Then, of course, I have to add ‘Write letter about Herbert Waddlebee’s lousy customer service to corporate headquarters’, on my weekly or monthly list.
 These are urgent items, because if I put it off too long, I will no longer remember why Herbert Waddlebee’s company has such lousy service, or why I am mad at him.

 They do, however, go on the weekly or monthly lists, because I like to put things off.